Giant airbags will give rovers' landings a bounce

 BY WILLIAM HARWOOD

-If all goes well, MER-A will slam into the atmosphere of Mars on Saturday night, at an angle of 11.5 degrees, an altitude of about 128 kilometers (80 miles) and a velocity of 5.4 kilometers per second (12,000 mph).
+If all goes well, MER-A will slam into the atmosphere of Mars on Jan.
+4, 2004, at an angle of 11.5 degrees, an altitude of about 128 kilometers (80 miles) and a velocity of 5.4 kilometers per second (12,000 mph).
 Over the next four minutes, the spacecraft will slow to a velocity of about 430 meters per second (960 mph) and descend to an altitude of just 8.5 kilometers (5.3 miles) above Gusev Crater.

 Eight seconds before touchdown, based on data from a radar altimeter, giant airbags will suddenly inflate, encapsulating the spacecraft in a protective cocoon.
 Two seconds after that, braking rockets will fire to briefly kill the craft's downward velocity and correct for crosswinds.
 The support bridle then will be cut and the lander will free fall the final 15 meters (50 feet) to the surface.